artainmo/DevOps/cloud/README.md

 Amazon Kinesis is a managed service to collect, process and analyze real-time streaming data at any scale.

+On-promise architectures don't use AWS services for application decoupling.
+They use open protocols like MQTT and others.
+When migrating to the cloud, instead of modifying the application for handling SQS or SNS, we can use Amazon MQ.
+It is only used by migrating companies that need to keep using open protocols as Amazon MQ has the downside of not being able to scale as much as SQS or SNS.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>